Belonging

 Outer belonging is about fit, not approval

 Some rooms reward performance.
 Some relationships depend on you doing the emotional labour for everyone.
 Some communities have a version of belonging that only works if you stay quiet about what you need.
+That is not belonging.
+That is tolerance with conditions.

-Here are a few signs a space may not be able to hold you:
+A few signs a space may not be able to hold you:

 • You feel worse about yourself after you leave